 Tozai Well of Wisdom

 For a toasty summer day, no junmai ginjo proves as refreshing as Tozai Well of Wisdom.

-This sake, brewed with fresh local water in Fushimi near Japan’s cultural centre of Kyoto, delights the palate with a splash of watermelon and raspberry topped with a slight white pepper finish.
+This sake is brewed with fresh local water in Fushimi near Kyoto, the cultural centre of Japan.
+It delights the palate with a splash of watermelon and raspberry topped with a slight white pepper finish.